Abhinand20/stocker/README.md

 ### Goals:

-- Productionized workflow running periodically, in a containerized environment on the cloud, stored in a PostgreSQL database.
+- Productionized workflow running periodically, in a containerized environment on the cloud, storing data in a PostgreSQL database.
 - Easy discoverablity of data through API endpoints.
 - LLM agent MCP server allowing NL2SQL queries to the data store.
 - Dashboards and visualizations of the data.